 The Exam will be cumulative.
+It accounts for 35% of your final grade.
+It will be closed book & multiple choice, short answer and case.
 The Exam covers course material and video lectures.
-It accounts for 40% of your final grade and will be completed online.
-It will be closed book & multiple choice, short answer and case.
-The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos
+The exam will cover material from the text book on Avenue, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos